nf-core/proteinfold/README.md

 2. Install any of [`Docker`](https://docs.docker.com/engine/installation/), [`Singularity`](https://www.sylabs.io/guides/3.0/user-guide/), [`Podman`](https://podman.io/), [`Shifter`](https://nersc.gitlab.io/development/shifter/how-to-use/) or [`Charliecloud`](https://hpc.github.io/charliecloud/) for full pipeline reproducibility _(please only use [`Conda`](https://conda.io/miniconda.html) as a last resort; see [docs](https://nf-co.re/usage/configuration#basic-configuration-profiles))_

+3. Download the required databases and parameters:
+    > * For AlphaFold2 using the instructions provided [here](https://github.com/deepmind/alphafold)
+    > * For Colabfold using the the following script (bin/download_colabfold_params.sh)

-3. Download the pipeline and test it on a minimal dataset with a single command:
+4. Download the pipeline and test it on a minimal dataset with a single command:

     ```console
     nextflow run nf-core/proteinfold -profile test,YOURPROFILE